Outsourcing C++ Development: What to Look for in a Partner

 Invest in a Shared DevOps Pipeline

 Even if the vendor hosts the primary repository, insist on mirrored CI pipelines that run on your infrastructure as well.
-This configuration guarantees you can compile and test the code independently, easing eventual handoff and reducing vendor lock-in.
+This C++ configuration guarantees you can compile and test the code independently, easing eventual handoff and reducing vendor lock-in.

 Encourage Knowledge Transfer From Day One